 You will also find information on how best to reach the starting point in the afternoon.

-We will explain how to make fit the Vatican Museums, St. Peter’s Basilica and the Dome or Castel Sant’Angelo in one morning, and where you can then go for lunch.
-Vatican visit> is good for Monday, Tuesday and from Thursday to Saturday, on Wednesday only if there is no Papal audience on St. Peter’s Square.
+I will explain how to make fit the Vatican Museums, St. Peter’s Basilica and the Dome or Castel Sant’Angelo in one morning, and where you can then go for lunch.
+Vatican visit> is good for Monday, Tuesday and from Thursday to Saturday, on Wednesday only if there is no Papal audience.

 Remains of antiquity can be found everywhere in Rome.
 The area around the Coliseum with Palatine, Roman Forum and Nero’s Palace, the Domus Aurea, is grouped into an archaeological park.
 Colosseum, Roman Forum and Palatine Hill can be visited all day, but in the morning it’s more pleasant.
-We explain the differences between the different tickets and tours.
-Our program suggestions for the archaeological area>
+I explain the differences between tickets and tours.
+My program suggestions for the archaeological area>

 This walk is a bit off the beaten track and offers you a mix of beautiful churches, viewpoints and culinary specialties over a 4 miles distance.